reactjs/react.dev/content/community/support.md

 In the forum there's also a category for job posts and a category for discussion of our weekly meeting notes.

+## DEV Community

+[DEV's React tag](https://dev.to/t/react) is a place to share React projects, articles and tutorials as well as start discussions and ask for feedback on React-related topics.
+Developers of all skill-levels are welcome to take part.

 ## React Community on Hashnode

 [Hashnode's React community](https://hashnode.com/n/reactjs) is a great place to stay up-to-date with React discussion, news and stories.